rictorres/serverless/docs/providers/spotinst/guide/variables.md

 ## URL Argument Variables

-URL parameters can be use when a POST request is made to the endpoint of your function.
+URL parameters can be used when a POST request is made to the endpoint of your function.

 ### 1. Node JS